-Zeiler argues that autonomous weapons will ultimately save lives because they would be more accurate than weapons controlled by human operators.
-“AI is an essential tool in helping weapons become more accurate, reducing collateral damage, minimizing civilian casualties and friendly fire incidents,” he said in a statement.
+Zeiler believes that the weapons, even though labeled for war, can save lives because of its greater accuracy.
+Zeiler said that “AI is an essential tool in helping weapons become more accurate, reducing collateral damage, minimizing civilian casualties and friendly fire incidents.”

-Clarifai employees worry that the same technological tools that drive facial recognition will ultimately lead to autonomous weapons, and that flaws in these tools will open a Pandora’s box of problems.
+The cause of Clarifai employees’ apprehension is that facial recognition in autonomous weapons will cause a plethora of problems.
 “We in the industry know that technology can be compromised.
 Hackers hack.
 Bias is unavoidable,” reads an open leader to Zeiler from employees.

-Researchers and activists see this as a time when tech employees can use their power to drive change, as in the case of Google employees’ protest about the company’s work on the same Pentagon projects that Clarifai is working on.
+Researchers and activists see this as an opportunity for employees to demand change, as in the case of Google employees’ protest about the company’s work on the same Pentagon projects that Clarifai is working on.
 Their protest led to the tech giant ending its involvement.

 Applying the Ethics of AI to Design